SanoScience/observability/README.md

 ```

 There can be multiple name of labels (ex: label1) and for every label one value (ex: value1)

+# Telemetry data visualisation:

+The four services are responsible for data visualization, each serving a distinct purpose and providing different insights into the monitored resource utilization.

 # Resources:
 - Cyfronet AGH Ares: https://www.cyfronet.pl/en/computers/18827,artykul,ares_supercomputer.html